Application Resources

 Short essay questions

 Think of the short essays as opportunities to reflect on who you are.
 Tell us about your goals, influences, meaningful experiences, and a significant “course correction”.
 You can expand on activities you listed elsewhere in your application or provide new examples.
+Make sure to tell us what happened.
+We want to know what your role was, what you actually did, who else was involved, and more.

 1. a) Tell us how your community or communities have influenced you, and, if relevant, how they have shaped the choices you have made so far in your postsecondary path.
+(225 words max)b) Describe why you’ve chosen the specific McGill program(s) listed in the "Interests" section and how you hope the program(s) will lay the foundation for your long-term goals and aspirations.
 (225 words max)

-2. Please list up to three leadership roles you have taken on within a team in the last five years (ending in January 2020 or later).
-If you have more than three leadership roles, choose the ones that are most significant in terms of the complexity of the work, the size of your team, the time you invested, the impact you had, and/or the lessons learned.
+2. In order of importance, please list up to three leadership roles you have taken on within a team in the last five years (ending January 2021 or later).
+If you have had more than three leadership roles, choose the ones that are most significant in terms of impact, complexity of the work, team size, time invested, and/or lessons learned.
+Select one of these experiences as the topic for your leadership essay.
+For this experience:

-3. Please list up to three volunteer roles or positions of service to your community in the last five years (ending in January 2020 or later), that have been most significant in terms of the time you have invested and / or the impact you have had.
+3. Please list up to three volunteer roles or positions of service to your community in the last five years (ending in January 2021 or later), that have been most significant in terms of the time you have invested and / or the impact you have had.
+Select one of these experiences as the topic for your contribution essay.
+Briefly describe the purpose of the activity/organization and your contribution.
+Who or what prompted you to get involved?
+What contributions did you make?
+How has your involvement impacted you and others?
+(250 words max)

 Upload a one-page resumé.
 Your resumé must be a PDF file with a minimum font size of 10.
 Please do not include photos.

-Your resumé provides a one-page summary of what you’ve shared in other sections of the application, such as your academic, professional, and community experiences.
-Use this CV guide, with examples on Pages 5 and 8, if you have not written a one-page resumé before.
 You can use this single page to highlight what is most important to you in your experiences, and to share other information that may not have been included in the rest of your application.

 If you are returning to school after being in the workforce, this section allows you to provide a more in-depth version of your work history.